FairShare · Web & iOS

 Islamic inheritance, calculated faithfully.

-A free, offline Fara'id calculator with five schools of thought side-by-side and every share linked to its Quranic source.
+A free, offline Fara'id calculator.
+Five schools of thought side by side, every share linked to its Quranic source.

-Free · No ads · No tracking · Works offline
+Free · No accounts · Works offline · Web + iOS

 5